Bookable research appointments

 Conditions of Travel Award

 Travel Award winners must begin their research at the Laurier Archives within one year of being notified of the award.
 Award winners are expected to devote full time to their research project while in Waterloo.
 Funds may be used for travel to Waterloo and lodging in Kitchener-Waterloo.
-Subsidized accomodations may be available on campus.
+Subsidized accommodation may be available on campus.
 The Joan Mitchell Travel Award must be acknowledged in works emanating from research conducted at the Laurier Archives.
 The Travel Award winner will be requested to submit a short report on their research which may be used in University publications.

 2020: Rohini Patel, University of Toronto